Bungalow Loft Conversion Cost

 This can include wearing safety goggles and gloves when cutting tiles, working from a safe platform when decorating and being careful with power tools when laying floors.

-Most bungalow loft conversions won't require planning permission as they can be constructed under permitted development rights.
-This is unless you are significantly changing the appearance of your property.
+Most bungalow loft conversions won't require planning permission as they fall under permitted development rights.
+However, you will need to apply if your bungalow is:

-The Part P certificate should be supplied to you from the loft conversion contractor as proof that the electrics fitted in your bungalow loft conversion have been signed off by a qualified electrician.
+Your loft conversion specialist should supply a Part P certificate confirming that the electrics have been signed off by a qualified electrician.

 Benefits of a Bungalow Loft Conversion